chaithrak19/inspirepress-theme/README.md

-✅ Step 1: Create the file
-In your theme folder (/wp-content/themes/inspirepress/), create a file named:

-Copy
-Edit
-README.md
-✅ Step 2: Paste this content inside it markdown
-Copy
-Edit
 # 🎨 InspirePress – Custom WordPress Theme

 **InspirePress** is a fully custom, responsive WordPress theme built from scratch for an assessment project.
 It’s lightweight, accessible, and powered by vanilla JavaScript — ideal for clean and fast performance.